Dynseo is involved in helping children. Our goal is to give all children the same resources and opportunities to have a good development.

 COCO THINKS and COCO MOVES app: an educational apps for ADHD children

-Dynseo has developed an app adapted to childrens from 5 to 10 years old with cognitive disorders : COCO THINKS and COCO MOVES.
+Dynseo has developed an app adapted to children from 5 to 10 years old with cognitive disorders: COCO THINKS and COCO MOVES.

-Coco is a programme with more than 30 educacional games to work on cognitives functions such as attention, memory, language, organization ect.
-Each game has 3 levels of difficulty to allow better adaptation to the children’s skills.
+The COCO app is a programme with more than 30 educational games to work on cognitives functions such as attention, memory, language, organization etc. Each game has 3 levels of difficulty to allow better adaptation to the children’s skills.

-To allow for customisation, Dynseo provides technical sheets to find the most suitable game according to the needs and skills of the child.
-On the sheets you can find the rules of the game, the available modalities and the cognitive functions stimulated.
+To allow for customization, Dynseo provides technical sheets to find the most suitable games according to the needs and skills of the child.
+On the sheets you can find the rules of the game, the modes available and the cognitive functions stimulated.